 What can I do with leftover cranberries?

-You can freeze leftover cranberries for future use, make sauce, or add them to baked goods.
-Dried cranberries can also be a great addition to salads or trail mixes.
+You can freeze extra cranberries for later, make more sauce, or toss them into baked goods.
+Dried cranberries are good in salads or trail mixes too.

 Can I use frozen cranberries in recipes?